p42ai/js-assistant/README.md

 * **[Convert loop to for](https://p42.ai/documentation/code-assist/convert-loop-to-for-with-index)**: Replace `for..of` with a regular `for` loop that has an index variable.

 ## Code Assists for Functions and Methods
+Functions and methods are essential building blocks of any non-trivial program.
+The following code actions make it easier to work with functions, methods, and their parameters:
 * **[Add {…} to arrow function](https://p42.ai/documentation/code-assist/add-braces-to-arrow-function)**: Convert arrow function expression body into a block body.
 * **[Convert function to arrow function](https://p42.ai/documentation/code-assist/convert-function-to-arrow-function)**: Replace function expressions with arrow functions, a more concise syntax.
 * **[Convert function to object method](https://p42.ai/documentation/code-assist/convert-function-to-object-method)**: Convert property assignments with functions to method declarations.